 Also known as GERD (gastroesophageal reflux disease), reflux is a condition in which gastric juices flow back from the stomach and into the esophagus.
-Normally the sphincter (a muscular valve at the top of the stomach) closes, preventing acid and food “refluxing” back up.
-This results in pain and inflammation (known asesophagitis).
-Over time this can cause a build-up of scar tissue, leading to stricture, which is a narrowing or tightening of the esophagus.
+Normally the sphincter, a muscular valve at the top of the stomach, closes, which prevents acid and food refluxing back up.
+This results in pain and inflammation (esophagitis).
+Over scar tissue can build up, leading to stricture, which is a narrowing or tightening of the esophagus.

-Reflux can occur in cats of all ages, although it is seen more commonly in younger cats, there is no sex predisposition.
+Reflux can occur in cats of all ages, although it is seen more in young cats, there is no sex predilection.

 There are several causes of reflux in cats, some of which include:

-Hiatal hernia a condition which is caused by a tear in the diaphragm allowing the stomach into the thorax.
+- Hiatal hernia a condition which is caused by a tear in the diaphragm, this allows the stomach into the thorax.

 The above tests usually don’t show anything out of the ordinary although ultrasound may find a foreign body or cancer.